dotlambda/metro-hd/website/content/pages/implementation.rst

 Level Setup
 ===========
-Every level consists of a number of rooms, whereby the number of rooms is a random number between one and five.
+Every level consists of a number of rooms which is a random number between one and five.
-Furthermore the monster(s), the positions of the platforms and water are chosen randomly for every new room and the floor and ceiling sprite is chosen randomly for every new level.
+Furthermore the monster(s) and the positions of the platforms and water are chosen randomly for every new room and the floor and ceiling sprite is chosen randomly for every new level.

 To make sure that a level you have already been to looks the same as before, we choose the seed of the random number generator depending on the level and on the room the protagonist is in.

 .. code-block:: c